Automating PDF Document Generation in AWS Lambda: A Step-by-Step Guide for Developers

 npm install puppeteer-core @sparticuz/chromium

-# Create layer zip
+# Create layer zip and upload

 cd ..